 Mayfield School is an all age special school for children and young people with special educational needs.
 We see ourselves as a school of the future offering our children and young people excellent resources and learning opportunities.

 The building, originally designed as a Junior Training Centre, became a school in 1971.
-This was extended in 1998 with further developed in 2001 and is currently undergoing new refurbishment work.
+This was extended in 1998 with further development in 2001 and is currently undergoing new refurbishment work.

 We operate two departments.

 - Lakes (9 classes) - for Early Years Foundation Stage, Key Stage 1, 2

 - Mountains (7 classes) - Key Stage 3, 4 and Post 16 students

 The school is led by a leadership team of Headteacher, Deputy Headteacher, SENCO and 1 Assistant Headteacher.
 Teaching staff